a-whall/cs326-final-trail-finders/docs/milestone1.md

 ---

-- "Add/Find Event": Find or create events associated with the page trail.
+- "Add/Find Event": Find or create events associated with the trail.
-- "Directions": Get a link to google maps or some sort of gps sevice.
-Alternatively a link to a trail map.
+- "Directions": Get link to a downloadable trail map if possible.
 - "Share": Get a link to this website page.

   ![missing-screenshot.PNG](../assets/project-screenshots/trailpage/buttons.PNG?raw=true)